Apple iPhone 13 vs Samsung Galaxy S23 FE

 Frequently Asked Questions

-Apple iPhone 13 excels if you value excellent build quality with ceramic shield and ip68 rating.
-Samsung Galaxy S23 FE is better if you prioritize dedicated 3x optical telephoto lens (rare in this price bracket).
-Pick based on your budget and daily use.
+Apple iPhone 13 is the better choice if you prioritize excellent build quality with ceramic shield and ip68 rating.
+Samsung Galaxy S23 FE wins if you value dedicated 3x optical telephoto lens (rare in this price bracket).
+Both are rated highly (4.8★ vs 4.8★), so consider your specific needs and budget.

 Affiliate disclosure